zikuan/p4/P4D2_2017_Fall/exercises/load_balance/README.md

 There are several ways that problems might manifest:

 1. `load_balance.p4` fails to compile.
-In this case, `run.sh` will report the error emitted from the compiler and stop.
+In this case, `make` will report the error emitted from the compiler and stop.

-2. `load_balance.p4` compiles but does not support the control plane rules in the `sX-commands.txt` files that `run.sh` tries to install using the BMv2 CLI.
-In this case, `run.sh` will report these errors to `stderr`.
+2. `load_balance.p4` compiles but does not support the control plane rules in the `sX-commands.txt` files that `make` tries to install using the BMv2 CLI.
+In this case, `make` will report these errors to `stderr`.
 Use these error messages to fix your `load_balance.p4` implementation.